 By using one light setup you can create beautiful low key portrait photos but you must know how to place the light source and how to use your camera settings to kill the ambient light and only let it catch the light comes from your Speedlite. so what gear needed? sure a DSLR/mirrorless camera, Speedlight, a diffuser (any can work either softbox/umbrella etc..), light stand to use the Speedlite off-camera flash, flash trigger & finally black/gray background and if you have light meter it should be great so you can measure easily the light comes from the Speedlite and let you know the exact aperture opening to use in your camera but it’s not a must tool as by trial and error and practicing you can guess your aperture easily.

-before I describe the settings and setup for the images that we will use in the composite just I will list some low key portrait shots using one light to get familiar with how different settings and lighting position can give different results, all the images below taken with the same camera settings, ISO: 100 F/8 Shutter speed 1/250 (the fastest I can shoot at as my camera doesn’t support high-speed synchronization).
+before I describe the settings and set up for the images that we will use in the composite just I will list some low key portrait shots using one light to get familiar with how different settings and lighting position can give different results, all the images below taken with the same camera settings, ISO: 100 F/8 Shutter speed 1/250 (the fastest I can shoot it as my camera doesn’t support high-speed synchronization).

-In this shot, the Speedlite with octa softbox was placed camera left at the same height of the subject and directed to his cheek (Flash power 1/4)
+In this shot, the Speedlite with octa softbox was placed camera left at the same height as the subject and directed to his cheek (Flash power 1/4)

 This shot is the same settings as the above but a reflector added on the camera right to bounce the light to the other cheek.

-In this one the Speedlite and the softbox was placed camera left high and with angle 45° towards the subject face
+In this one, the Speedlite and the softbox was placed camera left high and with an angle of 45° towards the subject face

-At this one this technique called butterfly lighting, the light was placed above the camera and with angle 45° towards the subject face
+In this one this technique called butterfly lighting, the light was placed above the camera and with an angle of 45° towards the subject face

 those are simple shots take with one light source, look at more lighting setups in this post “Photography Lighting Techniques”

-Create dramatic family portrait photo by using one light source
+Create a dramatic family portrait photo by using one light source

 First, you have to place the lighting source high and with angle 45 towards the face and don’t move it in the 3 shots to make sure that you get the same lighting on the face for the three images. also, an important note to consider is to let the person look at the same spot so in the composite looks real and more natural so my a middle of the softbox should be a great point to look at.